tohas1986/openbmc/poky/documentation/overview-manual/concepts.rst

 BitBake knows how to combine multiple data sources together and refers to each data source as a layer.
-For information on layers, see the ":ref:`dev-manual/layers:understanding and creating layers`" section of the Yocto Project Development Tasks Manual.
+For information on layers, see the ":ref:`dev-manual/common-tasks:understanding and creating layers`" section of the Yocto Project Development Tasks Manual.

-Here are some brief details on these core components.
+Following are some brief details on these core components.
 For additional information on how these components interact during a build, see the
 ":ref:`overview-manual/concepts:openembedded build system concepts`"